Daihatsu Move: Fourth generation (L175; 2006)

 The fourth-generation Move was introduced in October 2006 and its design was a departure from the boxy look of the previous generations.
-A KF-VE-type non-turbo engine and a continuously variable transmission (CVT) were available on this model.
-It has a derivative called Move Conte.
+A KF-VE-type non-turbo engine and a continuously variable transmission (CVT) were available on this model; a turbocharged engine remained an option for the Move Custom.
+The L175 has a derivative called Move Conte.

+In December 2008, the Move received a small facelift, including new grilles and head- and taillights.
+The interior was also changed and equipment inmproved, with the adjustable package (seat height, tilt steering wheel, and adjustable height shoulder belt) becoming standard across the range.
+The Custom L was renamed Custom S, while the regular lineup was consolidated from five into three equipment grades.
+The turbocharged models (Move Custom only) were now only available in conjunction with the CVT transmission.